melindadiaz/AC-iOS-TextTwist/README.md

 ```

+### Stage Zero:

+- Set up your UI with a text field (user input), a label (messages to the user) and 4 text views (where the correct words will be displayed)

 ### Stage One:

-- Set up your UI with a text field (user input), a label (messages to the user) and 4 text views (where the correct words will be displayed)
 - When the user types in a guess into the text field and presses *return*, they get a message if their guess was correct, or had any errors and then it gets added to the appropriate spot in the UI.

 ### Stage Two: